RConsortium/censusguide/README.md

-## Written by Ari Lamstein and Logan Powell
+## WWritten by Ari Lamstein and Logan Powell
 ### Sponsored by the R Consortium as part of the R Consortium Census Working Group

 The [U.S. Census Bureau](https://census.gov/en.html) is the premier source of data about America's people, places and economy.
 This makes the Bureau a natural source of information for data analysts.
 R programmers who start working with Census Data, however, often run into two problems: